jorgebucaran/superfine/README.md

 </script>
 ```

-How about we start with something simple: let's create a counter that can go up or down ([try it online](https://cdpn.io/LdLJXX)).
+How about we start with something simple: let's create a counter that can go up or down.
+You can copy and paste the following code in a new HTML file or go ahead and [try it here](https://cdpn.io/LdLJXX).

 ```html
 <!DOCTYPE html>